April 27

 Inside a PIC: The coil is small compared to the entire cooking surface--yet you are not limited to cooking with pans equal to or smaller than the burner diameter.

-Commercial grade induction cookers probably have slightly larger burners than consumer grade PICs, but the size varies among brands.
-On average, the consumer grade burner size is probably about 4 inches, while the commercial grade burner size is more typically around 6 inches.
+Commercial grade induction cookers usually have larger burners than consumer grade burners, but the size varies.
+On average, the consumer grade burner size is about 4 inches, while the commercial grade burner size is closer to 6 inches.

 For home use, it doesn't make all that much difference.
-Sure, a bigger burner is nice to have.
-But if you think about how a gas stove works, the diameter of the flame is about 4-5 inches, and hits in a single ring around the bottom of the pot.
-Yet nobody ever voices concern about whether it can heat a 10-inch skillet.
+A bigger burner is nice to have, but if you think about how a gas stove works, the diameter of the flame is about 4-5 inches, and hits in a single ring around the bottom of the pot.
+Yet nobody voices concern about whether it can heat a 10-inch skillet.

-The truth is, all decent cookware has heating properties designed to spread heat evenly throughout.
-Whatever size the burner is, heat will conduct throughout the pan bottom and up the sides.
+The truth is, all good quality cookware has heating properties designed to spread heat evenly throughout.
+Whatever size the burner is, heat will spread throughout the pan bottom and up the sides.
 Sure, the larger the pan, the longer this will take.
-But most burners will work well with pans from about 4 inches in diameter to about 10 inches in diameter (across the bottom).
+But most burners work fine with pans from 4-10 inches in diameter (across the bottom).

 With a larger burner, you can go up to 12 inches without issues.
-However, at this size, you begin to run out of room on the induction burner.
+However, at this size, you begin to run out of room on the portable burner.

 Do you have to stir food to distribute heat evenly?
 Do you have to wait for the pan to reach heat equilibrium?
 Sure you do.
 But this is true for all cooking technology.
 It's unfair to single out induction when induction is not the real problem; the physics of heat transfer is.